Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Belief propagation (BP) in the general SBM

 holds if

 This implies that

 should hold, where $u\le 1$.

-Consequently, real eigenvalues of $\B$ that are a bit larger than $\sqrt{c}$ should be taken into account.
+Consequently, real eigenvalues of $\B$ that are larger than $\sqrt{c}$ should be taken into account.
 However, $\RR$ and $\C$ contain the unknown model parameters, $\G$ depends on them, and there is only $\B$ at our disposal from a sample.
 But the model itself is adapted to the data, i.e., the underlying graph.
 In~\cite{Newman22}, the author makes the following crucial observation: ``The calculation, we have described is based on a fit of the stochastic block model to a network that was itself generated from the same model.''

-So we should consider the real eigenvalues of $\B$ that are significantly greater than $\sqrt{c}$.
+So we should consider the real eigenvalues of $\B$ that are greater than $\sqrt{c}$.
 This number will be denoted by $k_0$.
 Also, the non-zero eigenvalues of the expected adjacency matrix $\bar \A$ of the next section are the same as those of $\RR \C$, so they are in the neighborhood of the leading eigenvalues of $\B$ within a factor between $u$ and $v$.
-However, their closeness to $\A$ is up to an additive constant (less than $\sqrt{c}$) as will be shown in Section~\ref{id}.
+On the contrary, their closeness to $\A$ is up to an additive constant (less than $\sqrt{c}$) as will be shown in Section~\ref{id}.

 Note that when the average degrees $c_a$'s of the clusters differ significantly, then the leading eigenvalues of $\B$ are not closely aligned with those of $\RR \C$.
 However, this case is relatively simple, as then the clusters could be formed by sorting the node degrees.